Spread the cost of your training with Klarna – flexible payment options

 Can this support start after a licence is granted?

 Yes.
-In many cases that is exactly when operators realise they need a more structured approach.
+In many cases that is exactly when operators realise they need a more structured approach — often after a DVSA encounter or when approaching a compliance review.

 Does this package include site visits?